Biltmore Homespun: From Raw Wool to Finished Fabric

 Step 9: Spun Threads are Warped

 After the wool was spun into yarn, it had to be carefully measured and stretched to create the warp—the long threads that run vertically on the loom.
-Before warping could begin, the spun wool—wound onto bobbins—was transferred to a warping board.
-To do this, the bobbins were placed on a special wooden stand called a creel, which held them upright and allowed the yarn to unwind smoothly and evenly.
+Before warping could begin, the spun wool—wound onto bobbins—was transferred to a creel.
+A creel is a large wooden rack that holds the bobbins still while winding the warp onto the warp beam.

 Warping creel at Biltmore Industries.

-Once fully arranged, the warp was carefully transferred from the warping board onto the warp beam—a large roller mounted at the back of the loom.
-The yarns were wound evenly and under tension onto the beam, keeping them neat, aligned, and ready for the weaving process.
+The yarns were wound evenly and under tension onto the warp beam, keeping them neat, aligned, and ready for the weaving process.

 The way the threads are distributed among the heddles determines how they will move during weaving.
 Each shaft can be raised or lowered independently, and when a thread passes through a heddle on a particular shaft, that shaft controls the position of the thread.
 By carefully selecting which thread goes through which heddle—and on which shaft—the weaver establishes the foundation for the woven pattern.